Pay-Per-Mile Car Insurance: Best Options & How it Works

 BUSINESS VS. PERSONAL USE DISTINCTIONS

-In most cases, pay-per-mile insurance covers personal use only.
-Check policy terms if you occasionally use your vehicle for business purposes.
-Many insurers allow incidental business use, like driving to the office or occasional work meetings.
-However, regular commercial activity needs separate coverage to ensure you maintain proper financial protection while managing costs effectively.
+Pay-per-mile insurance covers personal use only.
+Check your policy terms if you use your vehicle for business purposes.
+Many insurers allow occasional business use, like driving to the office or work meetings.
+Regular commercial activity requires separate coverage.

 How to Sign Up for Pay-Per-Mile Insurance

-Switching to pay-per-mile insurance sounds complicated, but the enrollment process takes about 15 to 30 minutes online.
-Here's exactly what to expect when making the switch and how to set up mileage tracking for accurate billing.
+Enrolling in pay-per-mile insurance takes 15-30 minutes online.
+Here's how to switch and set up mileage tracking for accurate billing.

 1. 1